dendenxu/mipnerf360-pytorch-minus/readme.md

 <video src="readme.assets/depth.mp4"></video> -->

-This repo contains a **`PyTorch` implementation of [Mip-NeRF 360: Unbounded Anti-Aliased Neural Radiance Fields](https://arxiv.org/abs/2111.12077) minus the mip-map part**.
+This repo contains an unofficial **`PyTorch` implementation of [Mip-NeRF 360: Unbounded Anti-Aliased Neural Radiance Fields](https://arxiv.org/abs/2111.12077) minus the mip-map part**.

 The author was frequently amazed by the awesome results of the _mipnerf360_ paper (and code repository), but was lacking in motivation to learn a whole new framework (`jax`) when trying to use some of _mipnerf360_'s amazing techniques.
 So the author decided to reproduce the code/paper in `PyTorch`.